zjr/AmazonSyncForYNAB/README.md

-This project is not actively worked on as I re-wrote it in JS and launched as ["Ace My Budget"](https://acemybudget.com)

 # Amazon For YNAB

 ## Context & Purpose

 Amazon transactions show up in YNAB as "Amazon.com" in YNAB with no further description by default.
 This makes it difficult to categorize and understand historical transactions as they have no indication of the item purchased.

 The purpose of this project is to reconcile Amazon order item data into the memo of your YNAB transactions.

 ## Setup & Usage